Morion's PhotoTravel Diaries| Crossing the Country's Longest Wooden Bridge

-Have you already heard or read something about the country’s longest wooden bridge?
-Yes, longest wooden bridge at 391 meters strip! :) As in long wooden footbridge connecting two island Barangays of Surigao City.
+Have you ever heard or read something about the Philippines' longest wooden bridge?
+Yes, longest wooden bridge at 391 meters strip connecting the two islands in Surigao City.

 View from Bo.
 San Pedro in Hanigad Island.
 Love Mindanao taking photographs